-Distribution System Plan Implementation Progress
+• Distribution System Plan Implementation Progress

 Bluewater Power undergoes a rigorous planning process each year to establish the amount of asset maintenance and asset replacement that is warranted in order to have a safe, reliable distribution system.
 Each utility uses a different way to assess whether their work is 'on track' with their plans.
 Bluewater Power categorizes each capital project based on high, medium or 'other', mainly based on the specific project's impact on system reliability.
 Consistent with past years, a comparison of the operations budget and actual spending has been used to quantify the efficiency of Bluewater Power's asset management.
 Bluewater Power's budget, as approved by the Board of Directors, contains 3 categories of operations spending: high priority, medium priority, and non-reliability related projects.
-The 2019 budget for high priority projects was \$2.9 million, and actual spending was \$3.4 million.
-Although this portion of the budget was exceeded, overall capital spending on the Distribution System was at 99% of the budget.
+The 2020 budget for high priority projects was \$3.9 million, and actual spending was \$3.7 million or 96% of the budget.
+Overall total capital spending on the Distribution System was at 95% of the budget.
 The remaining capital projects within the operations group are completed based on priority, and Bluewater Power is continually balancing resources to focus on completing capital projects as planned.